Lung Cancer and Mesothelioma

 Both are aggressive cancers that affect the respiratory system and have similar causes (prolonged exposure to cancer-causing substances like asbestos).
-Symptoms of both lung cancer and mesothelioma are also comparable, with common reactions including chronic cough, chest pain, lung infections, and shortness of breath.
+Symptoms of mesothelioma and lung cancer are also comparable, with common reactions including chronic cough, chest pain, lung infections, and shortness of breath.

-Additionally, the onset of symptoms for both typically starts in the later stages (stage 3 and stage 4) when doctors will diagnose them.
+Additionally, the onset of symptoms for both typically starts in the later stages (stage III and stage IV) when doctors will diagnose them.
 With less experienced physicians, this is where a misdiagnosis can occur.

 Doctors use similar methods and tests to diagnose both lung cancer and mesothelioma.
 Diagnostics can involve imaging tests like X-rays, PET, and CT scans, with follow-up involving tissue biopsies if doctors are concerned with initial imaging results.
 A biopsy involves making an incision in the affected area and extracting a tissue sample to observe.
 Other screenings can involve blood and fluid tests extracted from the patient for medical professionals to assess.

 Mesothelioma and Lung Cancer Misdiagnosis